Arithmetic Progression — CBSE Class 10 Formula Explained Clearly

 Sum of an Arithmetic Progression

-Sometimes we need the sum of several terms, not just one term.
+Sometimes we need the sum of several terms instead of one specific term.

 The formula is: